khimo/khimo.github.io/bli-guides/_bli_advanced_user_guide/03-bli_hardware_description.md

 <img src="../pictures/bli-advanced-user-guide/ports.png" class="img-fluid" alt="Ports"/>

-*Please note the new BeoLiving Intelligence does not have PoE connector.
-You have to connect it with the AC power supply*
+*Please note the new BeoLiving Intelligence does not support PoE.
+It has to be connected with the AC Power Supply*

 ### User Led and Button